microsoft/vscode-docs/remote-tutorials/ssh/edit-and-debug.md

 ## IntelliSense

-You'll see that you have syntax highlighting for the JavaScript file as well as IntelliSense with hovers just like you would see if the source code was on your local machine.
+You have syntax highlighting for the JavaScript file as well as IntelliSense with hovers, just like you would see if the source code was on your local machine.

 ![Express app.js hover](images/ssh/express-hover.png)